 In most cases partnership is the key to the future of scheduled sites - a partnership between owners and land managers, between English Heritage and a range of external stakeholders, which in the majority of cases will be local authorities and local amenity groups.
 English Heritage's primary role is to establish a dialogue with those who look after archaeological sites by providing practical advice, guidance on funding, and where appropriate, our own grant aid.

 Most monuments require simple care or maintenance to make sure that they survive in good condition - and we acknowledge the vital work and goodwill of the thousands of owners who enable this to happen.
 In some cases however, more extensive repair work may be required, and in these circumstances English Heritage can help with feasibility studies, specifications and advice.

-Grants from other public sources, notably Natural England (who administer the Environmental Stewardship Scheme) and the Heritage Lottery Fund, also have a vital role to play in helping to preserve our most precious monuments for future generations.
+Grants from other public sources, notably Natural England (who administers the Environmental Stewardship Scheme) and the Heritage Lottery Fund, also have a vital role to play in helping to preserve our most precious monuments for future generations.

 It's important to remember that monuments can, and do, exist underwater and English Heritage can be charged with their care too.
-More information on the management of wreck sites can be found on the page about historic ship wrecks at risk page.
+More information on the management of wreck sites can be found on the historic ship wrecks at risk page.